-This bill amends Section 18-1511 of the Idaho Code to enhance the legal framework surrounding adoption by introducing specific provisions for counseling services and notification requirements for birth parents.
-The amendments allow for the inclusion of counseling services as part of the reasonable expenses that can be covered during the adoption process.
+The bill amends Section 18-1511 of the Idaho Code to enhance the legal framework surrounding adoption by introducing specific provisions for counseling services and notification requirements for birth parents.
+It allows for the inclusion of counseling services as part of the reasonable maternity and living expenses that can be provided to birth parents during and after pregnancy.
 Specifically, the bill stipulates that counseling may include up to three pre-placement sessions and up to six post-placement sessions.
-Additionally, it mandates that any agency or person providing financial assistance must inform birth parents of their right to receive legal advice and counseling services from a licensed counselor.
+Additionally, it mandates that any person or agency providing financial assistance must inform birth parents of their right to receive legal advice and counseling services from licensed professionals.

 Statutes affected: